-5.49.
-Where a student submits a valid and accepted claim for extenuating circumstances that impacted upon their performance and attendance and there is good reason why the student did not interrupt their studies at the time, Subject Examination Boards may recommend and Degree Examination Boards may agree that the student can reattempt the affected modules as 'first takes'.
-First takes shall involve attendance at classes and the completion of all elements of assessment, whether previously failed or not. , Where a student is granted a first take of a module, this shall count towards the number of modules for which the student is registered in the academic year of the first take.
+- 5.51.
+Where a student submits a valid and accepted claim for extenuating circumstances that impacted upon their performance and attendance and there is good reason why the student did not interrupt their studies at the time, Subject Examination Boards may recommend a 'first take'.
+A first take involves attendance at classes and the completion of all elements of assessment, whether previously failed or not.
+Where a student is granted a first take of a module, this shall count towards the number of modules for which the student is registered in the academic year of the first take. - 5.52.
+Approval for a retake shall be given by the relevant Degree Examination Board or the Academic Registrar & Secretary to Council (or nominee), on the recommendation of a Subject Examination Board. - 5.53.
+First takes attract pro rata tuition fees. - 5.54.

-- 5.50.
 A first take shall replace one of the two attempts permitted for a module, replacing the attempt discounted due to extenuating circumstances.
-Marks for first takes shall not be capped. - 5.51.
-Where a first take is granted, the student must attempt the same module that was originally attempted; no substitution shall be permitted except where the original module has been discontinued, or where there has been an approved change to the title or code of the original module, where the original module is not running in the year of the first take, or where there is an unavoidable clash with another module (in which case a core of compulsory module(s) may take precedence over the first take module(s)). - 5.52.
-Resit provision for first takes shall operate as though the modules were taken for the first time during the first take. - 5.53.
+Marks for first takes shall not be capped. - 5.55.
+Where a first take is granted, the student must attempt the same module that was originally attempted; no substitution shall be permitted except where the original module has been discontinued, or where there has been an approved change to the title or code of the original module, where the original module is not running in the year of the first take, or where there is an unavoidable clash with another module (in which case a core of compulsory module(s) may take precedence over the first take module(s)). - 5.56.
+Resit provision for first takes shall operate as though the modules were taken for the first time during the first take. - 5.57.
 Where a student fails to take a first take at the next available opportunity the missed first take shall count as one permitted attempt, regardless of whether or not the student formally registered.
-Additionally, Subject Examination Boards may recommend that a student's registration and enrolment be terminated if they do not register for first takes or retakes at the first available opportunity. - 5.54.
+Additionally, Subject Examination Boards may recommend that a student's registration and enrolment be terminated if they do not register for first takes or retakes at the first available opportunity. - 5.58.
 Transcripts shall list all takes of modules, including both first attempts and first takes.